Duo doesn't work with my phone anymore

 If you don't have an emergency backup code, we can still help.
 Please open a ticket and provide a phone number where you can be reached.
 If you're unable to open a ticket, you can email us at oit@uci.edu or give us a call at 949-824-2222.
 For your security, we'll need to speak with you to verify your identity before we can assist.

-- Log in to a WebAuth-enabled service (such as Zotportal or EEE) as your normally would with your UCInetID and Password.
+1. Log in to a WebAuth-enabled service (such as Zotportal or EEE) as you normally would with your UCInetID and password.

-- Change option as desired and click Push, after which it will Auto-Push again with new setting.
+5. Change option as desired and click Push, after which it will Auto-Push again with the new setting.

 You've probably heard that you shouldn't write down your password, but these backup codes are an exception.
 You should definitely print these or write these down and keep them handy in a place where you can find them in an emergency, like your wallet, pocketbook, or purse.
 These are single-use codes, so after you use a code it cannot be used again.